NationalMuseumofDenmark/CIP-PHP-Client/README.md

 Or simply download a pre-bundled ZIP-package from http://natmus.demo.bitblueprint.com/cip-php-client/dist/cip-php-client.zip

+## Require the CIPClient.php and start experimenting

-## Ones downloaded, you can start experimenting, for inspiration look into example.php
+Ones downloaded, you can start experimenting, for inspiration look into example.php

 	<?php
 	// Include and bootstrap the client.